foliagecp/sdk/docs/features.md

-# Foliage features
+# Foliage Features

-### Graph Database & Functional Graph
+## Graph Database & Functional Graph
-Graph vertices used as data storage and edges used for connectivity between objects (and for data storage too).
-Functions can be fired by incoming signals in a context of vertice, and use edges to call functions on neighbor vertices.
+Foliage utilizes graph vertices for data storage and edges for connectivity between objects.
+These edges also serve as a means of data storage.
+Functions can be triggered by incoming signals within the context of vertices and utilize edges to call functions on neighboring vertices.

-### Information & metainformation in one graph</b>
+## Information & Metainformation in One Graph
-Object types, link types, types connectivity, functions, applications - all the metainformation stored in the same data graph.
-It allows full linkage between data and metadata, and can be useful for graph traversal and signal distribution based on data types.
+In Foliage, all object types, link types, type connectivity, functions, and applications are stored in the same data graph.
+This integration allows for complete linkage between data and metadata, facilitating graph traversal and signal distribution based on data types.

-### Distributed event bus
+## Distributed Event Bus
-All signals are asynchronous events in various topics in the clusterized event bus.
-The event bus is persistent, and implements “exactly ones” method of signal processing.
+Foliage employs an asynchronous event system where all signals are represented as events in various topics within a clusterized event bus.
+The event bus is persistent and implements an "exactly once" method of signal processing.

-### Distributed async runtime
+## Distributed Async Runtime
-An application’s runtime consists of a set of asynchronous functions called on objects, and its business logic is specified through the declaration of call chains implementing all its use cases.
-Functions can be distributed arbitrarily geographically (different computators), logically (different execution runtimes).
+An application's runtime is composed of asynchronous functions called on objects.
+Business logic is defined through the declaration of call chains that implement its various use cases.
+Functions can be distributed across geographical and logical boundaries, providing flexibility in execution.

-### Serverless stateful functions
+## Serverless Stateful Functions
-Functions are distributed over an arbitrary amount of separate runtimes provided by any computing device connected to the common network and do not require any centralized management.
-Each instance of a stateful function has its own persistent context allowing it to store arbitrary data between calls.
+Foliage's stateful functions are distributed across numerous runtimes connected to the common network, eliminating the need for centralized management.
+Each stateful function instance has its own persistent context, enabling it to store data between calls.

-### Persistent storage
+## Persistent Storage
-Function context is persistent, stored in the central core cluster asynchronous way, and can be restored in case of function or application crash or relocation.
-Each function has dedicated context for each object (graph vertice)/
+Function contexts are persistent and stored asynchronously in the central core cluster.
+They can be restored in the event of function or application crashes or relocations.
+Each function has a dedicated context for each object (graph vertex).

-### Graph as Signal Path
+## Graph as Signal Path
-Graphs are used not only as data models, but as a way to propagate signals from one object to another.
-Signals can traverse one or many edges, depending to edge type and attributes.
+Graphs in Foliage serve not only as data models but also as a means to propagate signals from one object to another.
+Signals can traverse one or many edges, depending on edge types and attributes.

-### Edge-friendly runtime
+## Edge-Friendly Runtime
-Functions can be fired directly on object controllers, such as BMC, PLC, RPi, etc. Function calls routed to edge runtime running on corresponding controller.
+Functions can be directly triggered on object controllers, such as BMC, PLC, RPi, etc. Function calls are routed to edge runtimes running on corresponding controllers.

-### High performance
+## High Performance
-Up to 400.000 function calls per second on a midsize server.
-Can be scaled almost linear by clusterization.
+Foliage boasts high performance, capable of handling up to 400,000 function calls per second on a midsize server.
+Scalability is nearly linear through clusterization.

-### XPath-like query language for graph traversal and signal distribution
+## XPath-Like Query Language for Graph Traversal and Signal Distribution
-Query language for defining graph query, an be used for graph exploration, object findings, and for defining graph traversal routes, for signal distribution, for example.
+Foliage provides a query language for defining graph queries, enabling graph exploration, object discovery, and the definition of traversal routes for signal distribution, among other applications.

-### Applications can run simultaneously over existing graph functional model, can mutate and extend it
+## Applications Can Run Simultaneously and Extend Existing Graph Functional Models
-Applications can share existing data model presented as graph and can communicate with each other using graph edges.
-Data model reuse is a powerful mechanism that works together with code reuse.
+Applications can coexist and interact using the same graph data model and communicate through graph edges.
+This data model reuse enhances code reuse.

-### No-code functions and applications construction
+## No-Code Function and Application Construction
-The logic of both a function and an application can be declared low-code/no-code.
-For functions, scripts and configuration files.
-For applications, either visual or configuration declaration of call chains.
+Foliage allows for low-code/no-code declaration of both functions (via scripts and configuration files) and applications.
+Applications can be visually designed or configured via declaration of call chains.

-### Flexible/tunable no-code graph observation web UI construction
+## Flexible/Tunable No-Code Graph Observation Web UI Construction
-Template based UI toolkit, allows use graphs as data models, and construct an interactive UI with graph objects and links.
+Foliage offers a template-based UI toolkit, enabling the use of graphs as data models to construct interactive user interfaces with graph objects and links.

-### Weighted functional graphs for scalar, vector and tensor signals propagation, and ML applications
+## Weighted Functional Graphs for Scalar, Vector, and Tensor Signals Propagation, and ML Applications
-Links between vertices in the Foliage's graph database can be weighted, turning the whole graph into a neural-like network and making it applicable for MLOps.
+In Foliage's graph database, links between vertices can be weighted, effectively turning the entire graph into a neural-like network.
+This feature makes Foliage suitable for MLOps applications and signal propagation involving scalars, vectors, and tensors.